right-solutions/rscmd/README.md

 	|-> src
 	|-> template

+The src folder will be the rails root folder

-Make sure that you do install
+Make sure that you do do bundle install after this command

 $ bundle install

 ### Create a Github Repository